Link Search Menu Expand Document

 InsertAll

-This method is used to insert the multiple data entity objects as new rows in the table.
+This method inserts multiple data entity objects as new rows in the table.

 Use Case

-The execution is ACID as the transaction object will be created if not given.
+The execution is ACID — a transaction is created automatically if one is not provided.

 Code Snippets